Researchers are required to report all unanticipated occurrences associated with their research, such as:

 The Tri-Council Policy Statement: Ethical Conduct of Research Involving Humans (TCPS) states “researchers have an obligation to disclose to the participant any material incidental findings discovered in the course of research” if the participant wishes to be informed of these findings (Article 3.4).

-If an incidental or secondary finding is discovered in the course of the research or in analyzing the findings, the Principal Investigator, or Faculty Supervisor in the case of student research, must report incidental or secondary finding by e-mail or phone to the chief ethics officer as soon as possible.
+If an incidental or secondary finding is discovered in the course of the research or in analyzing the findings, the Principal Investigator, or Faculty Supervisor in the case of student research, must report incidental or secondary finding by e-mail or phone to the Director, Research Ethics as soon as possible.

 Submission of the Incidental and Secondary Findings Reporting Form - Form 108 (PDF) must follow within 72 hours (3 days) of learning of the finding.

-The chief ethics officer will work with you to identify the best course of action for Research Ethics Committee (REC) review of the finding and reporting to a study participant.
+The Director, Research Ethics will work with you to identify the best course of action for Research Ethics Committee (REC) review of the finding and reporting to a study participant.

 Participants are not to be contacted about the finding until REC review of the finding is conducted.